 Throughout the week this guide will answer those questions and more, leveraging MXP Online best practices developed across hundreds of campaigns for fast-growing companies.

 Getting Started: Choosing the Right Tools

-There are many different email marketing tools available, but how do you know which one is the right one to meet your needs?
+There are many different cold email marketing tools available, but how do you know which one is the right one to meet your needs?
 Many of the tools have the same core features, but are built for different use cases.
 There are basically three main types of mass email that require automated tools:

 - Transactional messages: Password resets, support tickets, login confirmations, account alerts

 - Content marketing messages: Mostly B2C use cases, often containing HTML and rich graphic content